kedoska/engine-blackjack/README.md

 Main motivation of this side project is understand the basics of the games and provide a very simple library that can be easily integrated in more complex systems.

+## Available game parameters

+There are many possible configuration you can turn on/off so that you can easily create "engines" according with your skill/needs.
+The following list illustrates all the available configurations

+ * `decks`, you can set-up, default is `1`.
+ * `standOnSoft17`, turn On/Off the "Soft 17" rule, default `true`.
+ * `double` down, on/off the possibility to double after deal, default `true`
+ * `split`, On/Off the possibility to split after deal, default `true`
+ * `doubleAfterSplit`, On/Off the possibility to double after split (_split_ and _double_ must be "on"), default `true`
+ * `surrender`, on/off the ability to surrender after deal, default `true`
+ * `insurance`, on/off the ability of ensuring a hand, default `true`

 ## Install

 If you are using [npm](https://www.npmjs.com/), to get the last version: